shumwaymark/sentinelcam/README.rst

 the following tasks.

 - *Control Loop*.
 Uses a ZeroMQ REQ/REP design pattern for receiving control commands.
-This currently just allows an ``Outpost`` to route a notification during initialization to insure that a logfile subscription has been established.
+This currently just allows an ``Outpost`` to route a notification during initialization to ensure that a logfile subscription has been established.

 - *Log Subscriber*.
 Subscribes to logging data streamed from one or more ``Outpost``